PX4/PX4-user_guide/en/flight_modes/follow_me.md

 > * This mode requires GPS.
 > * This mode is currently only supported on multicopter.
 > * The follow target must also be able to supply position information.
-> * *QGroundControl* only supports this modes on Android devices that have GPS.
+> * *QGroundControl* only supports this mode on Android devices that have GPS.

 {% youtube %}
 https://www.youtube.com/watch?v=RxDL4CtkzAQ